The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 • Durable

-• Compatible with 2 and 3-hole cleats systems (SPD, LOOK Delta, SPD-SL…)
+• Compatible with 2 and 3-hole cleat systems (SPD, LOOK Delta, SPD-SL…)

-The Tiebao road cycling shoes are good entry-level for riders with wide feet.
+The Tiebao road cycling shoes are a good entry-level option for riders with wide feet.
 So, if you’re just getting started with road cycling, you’ll appreciate that they don’t have as stiff soles as more expensive models.

 This means it will be easier for you to get used to them because you most likely won’t experience Metatarsalgia (inflamed balls of your feet).